-The UK has one of the biggest television and film industries in the world and there are several exciting careers in the television or film industries that GCSE Film Studies would be a first step towards.
+The UK has one of the biggest television and film industries in the world and there are a number of exciting careers in the television or film industries that GCSE Film Studies would be a first step towards.
 This course would also enable you to find out more about the subject before taking other qualifications.